bmhayward/Transcode/README.md

 * `transcode_video`
 * `Xcode command-line tools`

-In addition, a Blu-ray or DVD is recommended.
+In addition, a Blu-ray or DVD player is recommended.

 ## Installation
 Download the [latest release](https://github.com/bmhayward/Transcode/releases).